The Interplay Between Soft "as code" Disciplines

 Figure 23.2 illustrates how compliance as code provides quality engines, codified controls, and integration benefits.

-Figure 23.3 demonstrates architecture as code serving as the central hub connecting technical implementation, policy, and documentation.
+Figure 23.3 demonstrates Architecture as Code serving as the central hub connecting technical implementation, policy, and documentation.

 Figure 23.4 shows documentation as code providing communication layers, toolchain integration, and feedback loops.